William John Frederick Vane, 3rd Duke of Cleveland1

 Consanguinity Index=0.01%

-He graduated from Pembroke College, Cambridge University, Cambridge, Cambridgeshire, England, with a Bachelor of Arts (B.A.).1 He fought in the First World War.1 He gained the rank of Captain in the service of the Royal Field Artillery.1 He held the office of Rouge Croix Pursuivant of Arms between 1921 and 1924.1 He was invested as a Member, Royal Victorian Order (M.V.O.) in 1937.1 He was decorated with the award of the Knight, Soveriegn Military Order of Malta.1 He fought in the Second World War.1 He gained the rank of Flying Officer in the service of the Royal Air Force Volunteer Reserve.1 He was invested as a Fellow, Society of Antiquaries (F.S.A.).1
+He graduated from Pembroke College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, with a Bachelor of Arts (B.A.)1 He fought in the First World War.1 He gained the rank of Captain in the Royal Field Artillery.1 He held the office of Rouge Croix Pursuivant between 1921 and 1924.1 He was appointed Member, Royal Victorian Order (M.V.O.) in 1937.1 He was awarded the Knight, Sovereign Military Order of Malta.1 He fought in the Second World War.1 He gained the rank of Flying Officer in the Royal Air Force Volunteer Reserve.1 He was appointed Fellow, Society of Antiquaries (F.S.A.)1

 Citations